President & Chief Executive Officer Alexander & Baldwin, Inc.

 Pasquale received a bachelor’s degree in business and a master’s degree in business administration from the University of Colorado.

-Michele Saito is president and a director of DTRIC Insurance Company.
+Michele Saito was president and a director of DTRIC Insurance Company from March 2014 through May 2021.
 Prior, Saito was president and a director of Farmers Insurance Hawaii, where she was responsible for the day-to-day operations of the Farmers Insurance Hawaii family of companies, including oversight of over 300 employees statewide.
-She has over 25 years of experience in the insurance industry, after joining Farmers in 1984.
+She has over 35 years of experience in the insurance industry.

 Saito also serves on the boards of Hawaii Pacific University, the University of Hawaii Alumni Association, Aloha United Way, Child and Family Services, and numerous other community organizations.